Home Compare CTEC.L vs DIS

 Convatec Group vs The Walt Disney Company: Which Stock Looks Stronger in 2026?

-The Walt Disney Company holds the cleaner structural position, with the lead spread across valuation and stability.
+The Walt Disney Company holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 Convatec still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The lead is spread across valuation and growth, rather than sitting in one isolated gap.
-The Walt Disney Company leads by 22 points on the overall comparison score.
+The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
+The overall score gap is 18 points in favour of The Walt Disney Company.

 Trajectory Similarity